 listen to the experienced people who are trying to bring you into the

 The Captain of the soldiers said, "You come!
 You're one of them

 that's roaming the country, and when we catch somebody like that, we

 bring them to the castle that we have here!"

 The Captain of the soldiers opened the big gate and shoved the

 boy in the castle, and then he shoved his horse in.

-There were soldiers setting along the castle.
+There were soldiers sitting along the castle walls.
 They were the great

 king's guards.
 The boy didn't dare to move.
 They took his horse and

 put him in a different compartment.
 "You shall see your horse, at times.